Blog

 Final exams at the BME

-Thanks to the Faculty of Civil Engineering, Zsolt Oláh was invited to be an external committee member for the MSc in Building Information Engineering to review the students' theses and attend their final exams.
+Thanks to the Faculty of Civil Engineering, Zsolt Oláh was invited to be an external committee member for the MSc in MSc in Construction Information Technology Engineering to review the students' thesis and attend their final exams.

 Hydro Extrusion’s solutions: heat dissipation